netgroup-polito/CrownLabs/infrastructure/monitoring/README.md

 1. Create a new client for `monitoring`;
 2. Configure the Client Protocol to be `openid-connect`;
 3. Set Access Type to `confidential`;
-4. Configure the Valid Redirect URIs to the alertmanager, grafana and prometheus URLs (e.g. https://alertmanager.example.com/*, https://grafana.example.com/*, https://prometheus.example.com/*);
+4. Configure the Valid Redirect URIs to the alertmanager, grafana and prometheus URLs (e.g. https://alertmanager.example.com/*, https://grafana.example.com/*, https://prometheus.example.com/*); <!-- markdown-link-check-disable-line -->
 5. From the Credentials tab, copy the Client Secret that has been generated;
 6. From the Mappers tab, add a new `Group Membership` mapper with Token Claim Name equal to `groups`.